cupcake-recipes.com

 Preparation Steps

-• In a large bowl, beat the softened cream cheese and sugar until smooth.
-Beat in the eggs one at a time until just combined.
-Stir in the vanilla extract.
+• In a large mixing bowl, beat the softened cream cheese and granulated sugar together until smooth and fluffy.

-• Once completely cooled, top each cheesecake with about 1 tablespoon of cherry pie filling.
+• Once cooled, top each mini cheesecake with a spoonful of cherry pie filling.
+Refrigerate until ready to serve.

 Notes